BCS-WebDev/Week1-Homework/README.md

 inclusion for people with disabilities, of older generations, and in developing countries.
 Their Web traffic makes up an estimated 15%, making Web Accessibility ever important.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; An example of making a web accessible is providing "equivalent alternative text" to images.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; An example of making a webpage accessible is providing "equivalent alternative text" to images.
 Alt text can be vital for people who use a screen reader that reads aloud information on a webpage due to their inability to see.
-Providing transcripts for audio files can benefit those who cannot hear, and Speech input, in lieu of having a website rely on mouse input, can benefit those who lack motor control.
+Providing transcripts for audio files can benefit those who cannot hear, and speech input, in lieu of having a website rely on mouse input, can benefit those who lack motor control.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; There is however, a case for accessibility in terms of business.
-This type of accessibility focuses on increasing exposure via mobile web design, device indepedence, multi-modal interaction, and SEO(Search Engine Optimization) to gain a bigger audience and an understanding of it.
+This type of accessibility focuses on increasing exposure via mobile web design, device indepedence, and SEO(Search Engine Optimization) to gain a bigger audience.

 # Motive & Action
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In this particular case, our client from a Marketing Agency wants their website to be optimized for search engines.
 So, besides code refactoring and meeting accessibility standards, we will be implemeting SEO to rank higher and distinguish itself in a search that can yield over a 100 million results.
-This tends to be a problem because nearly all online experiences begin with a search engine, which can generate passive traffic to a website.
-Paid searches that come up in the form of ads can be used to appear on the front page but not everyone has this luxury.
+This tends to be a problem because nearly all online experiences begin with a search engine.
+While paid searches come up in the form of ads can be used to appear on the front page, we will look to generate passive traffic to a website via code.

 * HTML:
-    - Semantic HTML: Semantic tags added for code readability & organization
+    - Semantic HTML - Semantic tags added for code readability & organization
     - Codebase follows logical structure
     - Alt attributes added to images as 'alt', element title, or aria-label
     - Element attributes always lead with class